Chapter 2 Atoms, Molecules, and Ions

 2.5 The Periodic Table

 2.37.
-Using the periodic table, classify each of the following elements as a metal or a nonmetal, and then further classify each as a main-group (representative) element, transition metal, or inner transition metal:
+Using the periodic table, classify each of the following elements as: (i) a metal or a nonmetal and (ii) a main-group (representative) element, a transition metal, or an inner-transition metal by clicking on the key word.

 2.38.
 Using the periodic table, classify each of the following elements as a metal or a nonmetal, and then further classify each as a main-group (representative) element, transition metal, or inner transition metal: